WillPresley/willpresley-dotcom/blog/_posts/2015-03-08-push-then-build-jekyll-site.md

 * Windows PC with Cygwin installed (and at least the ssh & rsync packages and their dependencies)
 * A working SSH key-based login with the remote server (or enter your password each time)
-* Server software, my preference right now is [nginx](http://nginx.org/en/){:target="_blank"}, but Apache is always a solid choice as well.
+* Server software, my preference right now is [nginx](http://nginx.org/en/){:target="_blank" rel="noreferrer"}, but Apache is always a solid choice as well.

 ## About My Setup {#about}

 My current setup and situation (for this site actually) for using Jekyll is this:

-* My site's source is kept in a [BitBucket repository](https://bitbucket.org/willpresley/willpresley-dotcom){:target="_blank"} that I push to and pull from on my main development machine, a **Windows 7 PC** at home.
+* My site's source is kept in a [BitBucket repository](https://bitbucket.org/willpresley/willpresley-dotcom){:target="_blank" rel="noreferrer"} that I push to and pull from on my main development machine, a **Windows 7 PC** at home.
 I have Cygwin installed and have a very solid Windows development workstation.
-* My server is hosted on a small VPS (shout-out to [MPServ/OrbitServers](https://clients.mpserv.net/cart.php?gid=25){:target="_blank"} for the amazing deal) running Debian 7 (Wheezy) and Nginx.
+* My server is hosted on a small VPS (shout-out to [MPServ/OrbitServers](https://clients.mpserv.net/cart.php?gid=25){:target="_blank" rel="noreferrer"} for the amazing deal) running Debian 7 (Wheezy) and Nginx.
 * I came to find out that it is quite a bit easier to build with Jekyll using Linux/Unix or OS X than it is with Windows, and I am perfectly comfortable in the *nix environment.
 * My Jekyll assets are stored on the server at *user home*/jekyll, and at build time the generated site is put straight into my Nginx public site root (using the \-\-destination flag).
 * I got tired of using SFTP to move the files over that I had modified, then running the build command from a terminal, then checking for results.